adriancl1/Zork/README.md

 ## History

 v_0.1 This first version lets you investigate through all the rooms freely, with their (alpha) descriptions.
 No inventory or interactions with other creatures/environment yet.
+Master bedroom is only accesible from the garden, but you should be able to go through the House Hall (it creates a conflict with Aria's bedroom being in the same direction).
 Stay tuned for more!

 ## Credits